GRACE + NICK - Breathtaking Ballroom

 Clemmie & Jack by Tess Follet - Pre ceremony 8.jpg

-The evocative song Storybook Love, from ‘The Princess Bride’, accompanied the procession of six beautiful children the day Clementine and Jack wed.
+The evocative song Storybook Love, from ‘The Princess Bride’, accompanied the procession of six children the day Clementine and Jack wed.
 The song gently faded and Peter Gabriel’s stirring orchestral arrangement of the Bowie / Eno classic Heroes gently filled the space.

 Four elegant attendants then entered the hall and greeted a smiling Jack.
 After they had taken their positions alongside him and his Groomsmen, all guests turned to the back of the art deco ballroom in anticipation of Clementine’s entrance.